kumar-shishir-ai/Python_Olympic_Games_Analysis/README.md

 # Python_Olympic_Games_Analysis

-This project focuses on analyzing historical Olympics data to uncover insights and patterns related to athletes, countries, and sports.
+This project focuses on analyzing historical Olympics data to uncover <br>
+insights and patterns related to athletes, countries, and sports.